A Vineyard Defined by its Differences

 Before the wine, there was intention.

-It is this different sun exposure that allows our Vigneron to tailor vine management and picking times for each block.
-This precision leads to more balanced, site-specific wines with natural complexity.
+It is this difference in sun exposure that allows our Vigneron to tailor vine management and picking for each block.
+This precision results in balanced, site-specific wines with exceptional complexity.